JacobDangCS/budget-tracker/README.md

 # Budget Tracker App
-An app that tracks all inputted expenses.
-Utilizes React and Context API
+An app that tracks all inputted expenses and income.
+Utilizes React components with hooks and context API

 ## Deploy Link